pcmillerAcme/docs/index.md

 ## /orders/**[#]**/gif-file-info

 This resource returns a JSON-formatted response containing a 'fileSize' key:value pair.
-The value of fileSize is 0 until the file creation is completed, at which point it is permanently the file size of the final finished gif animation file.
+The value of fileSize is zero until the file creation is completed, at which point it is permanently the file size of the final finished gif animation file.
 Example URL:

     http://service.acme.codes/orders/1444979323_ODFAUQSE/gif-file-info